RubenBranco/rubenbranco.github.io/index.md

 ## 2021/2022

+### Intelligent Systems, Faculty of Sciences of the University of Lisbon

+Teaching Theoretical-Pratical classes, offered to different bachelor degrees within the Faculty, in the 2nd Semester.

+Class covers Artificial Intelligence Fundamentals, such as search algorithms, going all the way to Machine Learning Fundamentals.

 ### Advanced Machine Learning, Faculty of Sciences of the University of Lisbon

 Teaching Theoretical-Practical classes, offered to all Department of Informatics Masters' Programs in the 2nd Semester.